LoopringSecondary/relay-cluster/docs/deploy/deploy_miner.md

 ## Initialization environment

 ### Start EC2 instance
-Start the EC2 instance and add support for CodeDeploy during the startup process, and refer to: [start aws EC2 instance](new_ec2.md)
+Start the EC2 instance and add support for CodeDeploy during the startup process, and refer to: [Start EC2 instance](new_ec2.md)

 ### Configure the security group
 Apply the `miner-SecurityGroup` security group.
 If the security group has not been created, create it first, please refer to the [aws security group](security_group.md).